-The forest mansion house known here was built by either Thomas Bradford, who had Ashdown Park in 1815, or by Rear Admiral The Honourable Jacob Henniker who Owned and occupied Ashdown Park from 1822.
-At the time the State comprised 3563 acres and included Pippingford Park, Old Lodge and the Army Training Ground.
+The forest mansion house known here was built by either Thomas Bradford, who had Ashdown Park in 1815, or by Rear Admiral The Honourable Jacob Henniker who owned and occupied Ashdown Park from 1822.
+At the time the Estate comprised of 3,563 acres and included Pippingford Park, Old Lodge and the Army Training Ground.

 In 1867 Mr Thomas Charles Thompson, Member of Parliament for Durham, bought the Estate.
 After purchase, he demolished the existing Henniker mansion, except possibly the cellars, and built the House which forms the central section of the building as it is now.
 The grounds were then laid out and some fine specimen trees planted.
 The stream, which originates near Wych Cross, was dammed to make fords.

-In 1886 he added the little Church of St Richard de Wych to the east of the present Estate so that the family, when at Ashdown, and the people of the place, could worship there and so save the three mile walk to Hartfield.
-This small Church fell into disrepair and was demolished in the 1970’s.
+In 1886 he added the little Church of St Richard de Wych to the east of the present estate so that the family, when at Ashdown, and locals could worship there and so save the three-mile walk to Hartfield.
+This small Church fell into disrepair and was demolished in the 1970s.
 Mr Thompson also built a School Room and School House for the local children and provided free lunches for them.
-This School closed in 1943 and is now used as staff accommodation.
+This School closed in 1943 and is used today as staff accommodation.

 Captain Fisher had vacated the house by 1914 and for the duration of the War it was taken over by Lady Brassey who turned it, together with her own house at Chapelwood Manor; Chelwood Gate, into a Hospital and Convalescent Home for Belgian Army Officers.

-In 1918 the Oxcroft Colliery Company purchased the Estate and felled most mature trees, which were used for pit props.
+In 1918 the Oxcroft Colliery Company purchased the Estate and felled most of the mature trees, which were used for pit props.

-Although the House was too small for Convent purposes, stone was quarried from the grounds and the extensions to the building were planned.
-The money for this venture was forthcoming from the Townley Estates (which were bequeathed to Sister Marie when her elder brother Richard died) and from the Honourable Mrs Edward Petre (formerly The Honourable Laura Stafford-Jerningham, the daughter of Lord Stafford) who on the early demise of her husband, joined the Order and gave her large fortune to furtherance of Catholic education.
+The House on its own was too small for Convent purposes, extensions to the building were planned and stone was quarried from the grounds.
+The money for this venture was forthcoming from the Towneley Estates (which were bequeathed to Sister Marie when her elder brother Richard died) and from the Honourable Mrs Edward Petre (formerly The Honourable Laura Stafford-Jerningham, the daughter of Lord Stafford) who on the early demise of her husband, joined the Order and gave her large fortune to furtherance of Catholic education.

 In 1922 the West Wing was completed, the Church of Our Lady and St Richard (so called in honour of Richard Towneley) in 1924, and the East Wing in 1938.
-The Church, consecrated in 1927, was particularly beautiful with marble form Italy, Switzerland and Sweden.
+The Church, consecrated in 1927, was particularly beautiful with marble from Italy, Switzerland and Sweden.
 The Stations of the Cross were sculpted in Bruges.
-Harry Clarke of Dublin designed and manufactured the Sanctuary Windows where 35 Shades of blue were used in addition to other colours.
-Geoffrey Webb of East Grinstead executed the stained glass windows in the Lady Chapel.
+Harry Clarke of Dublin designed and manufactured the Sanctuary Windows where 35 shades of blue were used in addition to other colours.
+Geoffrey Webb, of East Grinstead, executed the stained glass windows in the Lady Chapel.

 The University did not stay long and in 1974 Ashdown Park was conveyed to Barclays Bank for use as a Management Training Centre, which remained until being sold to its present owners on 1 February 1993.

-The grounds now consist of approximately 186 acres which is divided into 95 acres of landscaped woodland, 40 acres of grazing land where wild deer roam freely, with the remainder kept on an amenity basis, all looked after by Kevin Sweet, Estate Manager, and his team.
+The grounds now consist of approximately 186 acres which are divided into 95 acres of landscaped woodland, 40 acres of grazing land where wild deer roam freely, with the remainder kept on an amenity basis, all looked after by Estate Manager, Kevin Sweet and his team.